Appreciating the Other: An Ethic of Love

 - What do we see in the faces of others?
 What may be obscured?

-- What are theistic and non-theistic conceptions of finding holiness and/or love?
+- What are theistic and non-theistic conceptions of finding dignity and/or love?

 - Engage with different traditions and philosophies of love, Godliness, closeness, and relationship.